Soap vs Syndet

 Syndets in the market

-Syndet soap bars are often marketed as “cleansing bars” or “dermatological bars” companies will use the term “soapfree” or “soaps without soap.” this can cause confusion although in a sense are correct.
+Syndet bars are often marketed as “cleansing bars” or “dermatological bars” companies will use the term “soap free” or “soaps without soap.” this can cause confusion although in a sense are correct.

-Syndet bars are made using blends of synthetic surfactants, they are a different product, formulation and chemistry to that of traditional vegetable soap bases.
-Syndet soap surfactants are derived from oils, fats, or petroleum products that are processed in a wide range of chemical processes other than traditional saponification.
+Syndet bars are made using blends of synthetic surfactants and formulated and produced differently than that of traditional vegetable soap bars.
+Syndet surfactants are derived from oils, fats, or petroleum products that are processed in a wide range of chemical processes other than traditional saponification.
+The production of syndet bars are known to be a complex process requiring special equipment, however, with ground-breaking innovative Syndopal base, the processing and production are simplified.

 These synthetic surfactants make syndet bars the mildest personal cleansing bars, often pH neutral these soap bases produce cleansing and mild soap bars.
-The most famous and in fact first syndet soap bar was Dove® - launched in 1955.
+The most famous and, in fact, the first combo syndet soap bar was Dove® - launched in 1955.
 Common ingredients found in syndet bars include:

 - Sodium cocoyl isethionate (the most widely used)